-Wonder Girls Set To Disband & Leave JYP Entertainment??— Did TWICE Sideline Them At JYP?
+Wonder Girls Set To Disband & Leave JYP Entertainment? — Did TWICE Sideline Them At JYP?

 Wonder Girls could soon be no more.
 All Kpop reports that the girl group created by JYP Entertainment could soon be disbanded with some sources saying that at least one of the members may be looking for a new agency.

-As All Kpop reports JYP’s contract with Wonder Girls is set to expire this year and there has been no indication yet on whether it will be renewed.
+As All Kpop reports, JYP’s contract with Wonder Girls is set to expire this year and there has been no indication yet on whether it will be renewed.

-A source from another agency has reportedly met with one member of the four member girl group but was hesitant to disclose details of their meeting since the girls are technically still under contract with JYP.
+A source from another agency has reportedly met with one member of the four-member girl group but was hesitant to disclose details of their meeting since the girls are technically still under contract with JYP.

 “It’s true that we’ve met with one Wonder Girls member for a discussion; however, their contract [with JYPE] has not yet been terminated so it’s difficult for us to share our stance,” the source allegedly said.